MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 Before you start development, you'll need to install **node.js** and the **pbiviz** package.
 You'll also need to create and install a certificate.

-When your local environment is set up, you'll need to prepare Power BI service for development.
+When your local environment is set up, you'll need to configure Power BI service for development.

 ## Installing node.js